 Technology Services supports the Course Explorer web application, which provides a user interface for viewing course schedules and general education requirements.
 The Course Explorer is backed by a publicly available web API which encourages the targeted extraction of the aforementioned data from campus and departmental applications.

 cPanel provides a dashboard with a variety of tools for creating and managing websites hosted on web.illinois.edu.
 It is available to students, faculty, and staff, and offers easy collaboration with non-University partners through Google authentication.

 Datacenter Shared Services is a campus initiative to consolidate campus server rooms and data centers into shared data center facilities.

-The Dell Data Protection (DDP) Encryption service is owned by the Technology Services Security group and administered by the Endpoint Services team working with Technology Services Security group is providing a pilot of Dell Data Protection Encryption for High Risk Data on Windows and Mac's.
+The Dell Data Protection (DDP) Encryption service is owned by the Technology Services Security group and administered by the Endpoint Services team working with Technology Services Security group to provide a pilot of Dell Data Protection Encryption for High Risk Data on Windows and Mac's.
 Dell Data Protection can quickly and easily protect critical business data on desktops, laptops, USB thumb drives, external storage devices and optical media.

 Digital Signage Services provides resources, oversight and planning of activities related to the deployment, management and utilization of digital signage technologies.

 Emergency phones provided throughout campus are programmed to dial directly into Public Safety.
 These locations include kiosk phones, elevator phones, and areas of refuge.

 Offering a backup solution for departmental desktop and laptop machines, including Windows, Mac, and Linux operating systems.
 This solution provides backup of files via a cloud provider with users able to register up to 5 devices and receive unlimited cloud storage.